Q) How can I check if my salary has fulfilled the criteria of KI?

 MF also has an appointed a Doctoral students’ Ombudsperson (DO) whom doctoral students can turn to,

-- As a support in conflicts with supervisor(s)
+- as a support in conflicts with supervisor(s) and/or departments

-- For consulting about other situations that can arise during your time at KI.
+- for consultations regarding other situations that can arise during your time at KI.

-Matters are treated confidentially, it’s always free of charge and is available for ALL PhD students, regardless of membership at MF.
+Matters are treated confidentially, it’s always free of charge and is available for ALL doctoral students, regardless of membership at MF.

 Work and Study Environment

 Q) Do I have to work on holidays (“röda dagar”) as a doctoral student?